 At Alpha, activities are conducted to inculcate holistic development in children.
 Some of the activities include enriching language skills through role-plays, exploring the environment, poster making and slogan writing.

 From classes VI to IX, students build on the foundations laid in the primary school by facing new challenges through communication, reasoning, and problem solving.
 Alpha’s aim is to provide a broad-based curriculum that facilitates in-depth study of the key elements of English, Tamil, Hindi, Mathematics, Science, History, Geography, Art, Computer Studies, Music, Dance, Drama, Physical Education and Health Education.
-A detailed curricular framework is formulated, which is a blend of both the Primary Programme and the Central Board of Secondary Education curriculum.
+A detailed curricular framework is formulated, which is a blend of both the Primary Programme and the National curriculum.
 This educational framework ensures the development of progression in children.

 At Alpha, Tamil, Hindi and French are taught in addition to English, enabling children to become polyglots.